Domitor/Intwenty/README.md

 - Generates documentation.

 # How
-- Intwenty does not work with strongly typed models, except for the metamodel itself.
-It uses entity framework to store and retrive the metamodel and it uses a custom service to manage (application) data according to the model.
+- Intwenty does not work with strongly typed models.
+Instead it performs work both on the data and UI level based on the information in the metamodel.
 - Users/Developers can input metadata via a graphical UI, which allows for handling both the datamodel and the UI model.
 - It comes as an RCL (Razor Clas Library) which can easily be included in any asp.net core web application.

+#Intentions
+1. Boost productivity
+2. To be lightweight
+3. Keep dependencies to a minimum.

 # Technologies Used
 - asp.net core 3.1